New superannuation rules: What’s changing?

 It plans to introduce an annual performance test for all default MySuper funds, to ensure they're not underperforming the benchmark (this is the minimum target performance the fund hopes to achieve, based on the underlying assets it's holding).
 If your fund fails this performance test, it will be required to tell you it has failed and also point you towards a comparison of different super funds so you can see how others are performing.
-This new government-funded comparison tool will be called YourSuper, but it won't be available until at least June 2021.
+This new government-funded comparison tool will be called YourSuper, but it won't be available until later this year.

 If the fund fails the performance test two years in a row, it will be banned from taking on any new members until it performs better.